zzhang82/web422/notes/welcome.md

 We expect the student to do their work on a computer that runs macOS (formerly known as Mac OS X), Linux, or another Unix-like operating system.
 If a student has a Windows-only computer, then plan to install a virtualization environment that enables the installation of Linux.

+> Important - We expect you to do your work on macOS, Linux, or another Unix-like operating system.

 The student will use a number of applications and development tools, including:
 * A modern web app execution environment (Node.js, Express.js, MongoDB)
 * Visual Studio Code